-Apart from the fact you can get transaction notification on the go through your mobile phone, you can also perform transactions.
+Apart from the fact that you can get transaction notifications on the go through your mobile phone, you can also perform transactions.
 I do a lot of transactions with my phone without going to the bank.
 Virtually all banks have mobile apps you can use to open an account, check your account balance, transfer, pay bills, recharge and other things you would have gone to a bank to do.

 18. Emergency services

 The first aiders can also guide you on how to keep a casualty alive before they arrive at the scene.
 The person involved in the emergency might be your business partner or employee.
-This might not be possible for landline because the emergency may not be in the vicinity of the phone.
+This might not be possible for a landline because the emergency may not be in the vicinity of the phone.